Tour 12 – Þingvellir and around Lake Þingvellir

 From Kringlumýri we continue along soft riding paths called Drift.
 Here we have a nice view over Lake Thingvallavatn.
 We will pass the water power station Ljósafossvirkjun, built in 1937, one of the first water power stations in Iceland.
-The ride continues along the south side of the lake to the farm Villingarvatn, where we leave the horses for the night and continue by bus to Eldhestar’s farm, Vellir.
+The ride continues along the south side of the lake to the farm Villingarvatn, from where horses and guests are driven back to Eldhestar’s farm, Vellir.

 Day 6: Reykjadalur – Vellir

 We first ride along the slopes of Reykjafjall mountain and continue on nice riding trails surrounding the small village Hveragerði.
 The path then takes us through a green forest to a colourful geothermal valley with hot springs, an area which expanded dramatically during an earthquake in 2008.
 On our way towards the green hills surrounding the volcano Hengill, we have good opportunity to try the “tölt”, the special gait of the Icelandic horse.
 The horses then take us on a leisurely pace following narrow trails up into the valley Reykjadalur.
 We pass the beautiful waterfall Djúpagilsfoss and some hot springs before we reach Reykjadalur valley and will have the opportunity to take a relaxing bath in a warm stream.
 During the ride down the valley, we enjoy fascinating panoramas over the surroundings, the village Hveragerði, picturesque farmland and all the way down to the coastline, where we might see the Westman Islands, weather permitting.
 We continue along the mountain slopes again back to our farm Vellir where the tour ends.
 After some refreshments, we will go around 16:30 by car back to Reykjavik, where the tour ends.